wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 0.7.4 =
+Fixed an issue that showed blank grid if you had more than 100 products.

 = 0.7.3 =
 Adds flat rate shipping management, and adds many minor enhancements.